larrykollar/Humanist/test/bestpractices.md

 This flows well with a source control system when updating topics.

+As far as possible, abstract links and images.
+You can do this in two ways:

-Use [reference links] for links and images
+* Use [reference links] for links and images
   (some systems refer to these as "keys").
   You can create a key file,
   specifying all the links and images in the book, then append it to the generated book at publishing time.
   This allows you to change images or links in one place.

+* Define links and images in the metadata file.
+  To avoid namespace conflicts, use lists.

 Use HTML where Markdown is insufficient.

 Use variables, discussed in [Book metadata format], to facilitate reuse.